VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

   -tlsMinVersion string
      Optional minimum TLS version to use for incoming requests over HTTPS if -tls is set.
 Supported values: TLS10, TLS11, TLS12, TLS13
   -unittestFile array
-     Path to the unit test file configuration.
-When set, vmalert starts in unit test mode and performs only tests in configured files.
+     Path to the unit test files.
+When set, vmalert starts in unit test mode and performs only tests on configured files.
      Examples:
       -unittestFile="./unittest/testdata/test1.yaml,./unittest/testdata/test2.yaml".
      See more information here https://docs.victoriametrics.com/vmalert.html#unit-testing-for-rules.